usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_102.md

 | Variable declaration | `p:variable` |
 | Connectors | `p:with-input`, `p:with-option`, `p:pipe`, `p:pipeinfo`, `p:document`, `p:inline`, `p:empty` |

-TODO - tbd - reformat this table for legibility (CSS grids); validate its completeness against XProc RNG?

 #### XProc embedded documentation

 An example of this is the XProc `p:documentation` element.
 This element is designed to carry documentation to a consuming application.
 Rather than mandate some kind of behavior for `p:documentation` ??? something difficult or impossible to do for the general case, or to test ???- the XProc rule is &ldquo;anything marked as documentation is for some other consumer&rdquo;, i.e. a documentation engine, not the XProc processor.
 In other words, a conformant processor [must ignore anything it sees](https://spec.xproc.org/3.0/xproc/#documentation) inside `p:documentation`.